wso2/cellery/README.md

 Build, run, and manage code-first composites on Kubernetes.

-- For in-depth information about how to use Cellery, visit [https://wso2-cellery.github.io/](https://wso2-cellery.github.io/)
+- For in-depth information about how to use Cellery, visit [https://wso2-cellery.github.io/](https://wso2-cellery.github.io/).
-- To ask questions and get assistance from our community, visit [our community page](docs/community.md)
+- To ask questions and get assistance from our community, use [Cellery dev mailing list](mailto:celler-dev@googlegroup.com).
-- To learn how to participate in our overall community, visit [our community page](docs/community.md)
+- To learn how to participate in our overall community, visit [our community page](docs/community.md).

 In this README: